HandsOnDataViz/book/docs/HandsOnDataViz.md

 <a href="https://github.com/handsondataviz/leaflet-storymaps-with-google-sheets/blob/master/scripts/storymap.js#L13-L35" class="uri">https://github.com/handsondataviz/leaflet-storymaps-with-google-sheets/blob/master/scripts/storymap.js#L13-L35</a>
 When data is read from a .CSV, it links that in the attribution (<a href="https://github.com/handsondataviz/leaflet-storymaps-with-google-sheets/blob/master/scripts/storymap.js#L393-L396" class="uri">https://github.com/handsondataviz/leaflet-storymaps-with-google-sheets/blob/master/scripts/storymap.js#L393-L396</a>)

+Modify your Style Sheet

+To adjust title size: In GitHub, go to css/styles.css file, scroll all the way to the bottom, and adjust font-size values (or just use the links below).
+See your title around line 170, and change font-size up or down….

+To add a horizontal line, you need to be a bit creative (see screenshot attached)!
+Break down text in your Description with the following code for the horizontal line:

+`<span style="display:block;width:100%;height:1px;background-color: silver; margin: 20px 0;"></span>`

+When you copy-paste this snippet, the straight quotation marks do not turn into curly marks, otherwise it won’t work.

 #### Learn more